simplex-chat/simplexmq/README.md

 ```

 Now Alice's invitations would be generated with her name for Bob's and others' convenience.

+Run `/help` in chat REPL to see the list of available commands and their explanation.

 ## 🚧 [further README not up to date] SMP server demo 🏗